 ANA InterContinental Tokyo

-Begin your day in traditional Japanese style with a visit to the world famous Tsukiji fish market, only 10 minutes from the hotel by taxi.
+Begin your day in traditional Japanese style with a visit to the world famous Toyosu fish market.
 You can enjoy a breakfast of ultra fresh sushi and sashimi at one of the market restaurants, then head to Ginza, Tokyo's smartest district, where you'll find the city's most stylish shops and every big name in designer fashion.
 Standouts include department store Mitsukoshi, watch and jewellery specialist Wako, and the dazzling gold Hermès flagship store.

 To see another side of Tokyo, explore the traditional district of Asakusa with its air of faded grandeur.
 Stop for lunch at Imahan, which has been serving its wagyu beef dishes for decades, then pay a visit to Senso-ji temple, Tokyo's oldest Buddhist shrine.
 The nearby shopping street of Nakamise-dori, barely changed for hundreds of years, is a great spot to pick up authentic souvenirs like folding fans and yukata kimonos, and you can end your afternoon with a river tour on the Suijo water bus.